 Some of our service providers may have access to your data in order to perform services on our behalf.
 We require all third parties to respect the security of your personal data and comply with UK data protection laws.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-We may have to share your personal data with the following parties for the purposes set out above.
+We share personal data with the following parties for the purposes set out above under 'How we use your personal data'.

-- Service providers who work on Tate’s behalf for the performance of any contract we enter into with them or you, for example payment processing companies (e.g. World Pay), our ticketing service provider, our mailing house, marketing agencies or platforms (e.g. Emarsys), database services, website hosting, or email delivery service (such as Campaign Monitor) or email partners (for example, Fishbowl).
+- Service providers who work on Tate’s behalf for the performance of any contract we enter into with them or you, for example payment processing companies (e.g. World Pay, Windcave/ PCI Pal), our ticketing service provider, our mailing house, marketing agencies or platforms (e.g. Emarsys, Tessitura, Salesforce), database services, website hosting, or email delivery service (such as Campaign Monitor) or email partners (for example, Fishbowl).

-- Other organisations such as competition organisers (e.g. Time Out) if you choose to take part in such activities that need administration by third parties and you choose to opt in for contact from those organisations.
+- Other organisations such as competition organisers (e.g. Time Out, Stylist Media Group) if you choose to take part in such activities that need administration by third parties and you choose to opt-in for contact from those organisations.

-- Third party providers, for example MHM, who help us to segment and understand our audience by providing additional information so that we can send the most relevant and targeted communications possible.
+- Third-party providers, for example DJS Research who helps us to segment and understand our audience by providing additional information so that we can send the most relevant and targeted communications possible.

 - Professional advisers including lawyers, bankers and auditors.